donejs/donejs/docs/features.md

 #### How it works

 Testing JavaScript apps is complex unto itself.
 To do it right, you need many tools that have to work together seamlessly.
-DoneJS provides everything you need - the whole stack - so you can spend less time messing with test infrastructure, and more time [mud ridin'](https://youtu.be/s4faD0fox_s?t=261).
+DoneJS provides everything you need - the whole stack.

 ##### Generators